hodcroftlab/covariants/web/src/content/en/clusters/S.N439K.md

 _Note that as of 2 Sept 2021, the Nextstrain build is no longer being regularly updated, as there is little ongoing circulation.
 It will continue to be tracked in the graphs._

-### 20A/S:439K

-About 2/3 of the sequences in this variant have deletions at Spike amino-acid positions 69 and 70 ([Nextstrain build with S:69- deletion in the variant highlighted](https://nextstrain.org/groups/neherlab/ncov/S.N439K?c=gt-S_69&label=clade:S.N439K); see <Mut name="S:H69-"/> page)
+About 2/3 of the sequences in <VarOrLin name="20A/S:439K" /> have deletions at Spike amino-acid positions 69 and 70 ([Nextstrain build with S:69- deletion in the variant highlighted](https://nextstrain.org/groups/neherlab/ncov/S.N439K?c=gt-S_69&label=clade:S.N439K); see <Mut name="S:H69-"/> page)

 Clusters defined by <AaMut mut={'S:N439K'}/> have emerged twice independently in Europe.
 However, the first was exclusive to Scotland in the first wave and went extinct ([Thompson et al. bioRxiv](https://www.biorxiv.org/content/10.1101/2020.11.04.355842v1))